andrewhao/andrewhao.github.io/source/_posts/2016-10-14-jhipster-and-spring-boot-for-rails-developers.markdown

 through system calls, Rails used magic methods of dynamically-defined methods, monkey-patching and big ol' global God Objects to accomplish its magic.

+### Liquibase vs Active Record

+In Active Record, database changes are called *migrations*.

+Migrations are only run from migration files, and may optionally be generated from the CLI.

+In Liquibase, these are called *changesets*, and the files are called *changelogs*.

+These migrations are either generated from the Liquibase CLI, or there is a nifty tool that reads Hibernate persistence entities and generates a "diff" against a known database, writing the migration to a file.

+Rails checks in a `schema.rb` file, encompassing the canonical definition of the DB schema.
+There is no such equivalent in Liquibase (* I may be wrong).

 *To be continued*